 And many more.

-I believe that crossing occurred when the love proclaimed outside of the great Abrahamic faiths became greater than the love proclaimed within them.
-When the love preached outside the synagogues, churches, and mosques better reflected the love of the One god worshipped within them.
+But these are just a few events that reflect upon a more general trend.
+A progression of human love that has taken place over millennia and which, I believe, will continue to move forward into the future.
+One of the greatest leaps in that progression came when the love proclaimed outside of the great Abrahamic faiths became just as great, and then surpassed, the love proclaimed within them.
+When the love preached outside the synagogues, churches, and mosques better reflected the love of the One god.

 Everyone has the right to freedom of thought, conscience and religion; this right includes freedom to change his religion or belief, and freedom, either alone or in community with others and in public or private, to manifest his religion or belief in teaching, practice, worship and observance